ksatchit/randomData/kube-monitor/notes/README.md

 introduced, or solutions found to challenges listed.
 Mostly, these manifests are collections of standard deployment specs of popular opensource tools, tweaked slightly to suit the OpenEBS context, where necessary.

+**Note**: All the components below are run in `openebs` or any other in which they co-exist with other components of the OpenEBS control plane stack.

 ## Metrics Collection & Visualization

 The metrics are collected by a set of prometheus exporters & pulled periodically (scrape_interval) by the Prometheus server.
 Grafana is used to